lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “16 In his discussion of JSTOR's "intolerably corrupt" OCR text, Nicholson Baker suggests that the reason why the user is prevented from scrolling through this naked OCR output is that scholars "might, after a few days, be dis- turbed by the frequency and strangeness of its mistakes . . . and they might no longer be willing to put their trust in the scholarly integrity of the database."17 Baker's criticism of JSTOR, however, is based on an error rate (with editorial intervention) of just one typo in every two thousand characters.”
 (Spedding 439)

 “The two OCR-captured texts average over 150 typos per 2,000 characters,22 a high enough error rate to render parts of the text completely unintelligible.
 It is not clear how typical this error rate is, and how much it declines with editorial intervention,23 but again the scale of the problem is clear.24 Consequently, the claim that OCR errors "may occasionally result in incorrect character capture, which may affect some \[ECCO\] full-text search results," seems wildly, even heroically, optimistic.”
 (Spedding 440)

+## 2.6.  data cleaning ##

 The next phase of this project does not deal with these databases directly, but with my own curated samples.
 I have collected as much information as I can about all the works published in England 1789-99 held within each database.
 What follows is a detailed description of each of these samples, and of the further work which I employed to prepare these samples for computational experimentation